mousecpn/resnet_AI_HW1/README.md

-# Assignment1 of Artificial Intelligence/宋品皓
+# Assignment1 of Artificial Intelligence of PKUSZ

 #### Training parameter